KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/specification.md

 	* Time interval between workout breaks
 - Snoozing a break if needed
 - Skipping a break if needed
-- Simple UI for the popup window and timer
+- Simple UI for the popup window and timer / done

 ### Other development ideas
 - More exercises